 If you’ve spent much time in dispensaries, you’ve likely heard talk of terpenes.
 If everything said is to be believed, it may seem that terpenes are the end-all, be-all of a mindful lifestyle.
 While this isn’t the case, terpenes can have a very positive impact on the body’s wellbeing.
 The fact that they are available as specific isolates helps to target specific symptoms and choose the product that will be the most beneficial.

-Terpenes are what gives a cannabis strain its unique odors and fragrances.
-While seasoned users are accustomed to the many smells that cannabis flowers and products omit, the reason why a product smells a certain way is often not given much thought.
+Terpenes are what gives a strain its unique odors and fragrances.
+The reason why a product smells a certain way is often not given much thought.

 Terpenes also commonly play into the naming of a strain.
 Purple Haze, for instance, is known for smelling of fruity sweetness, while Agent Orange has strong citrusy aromas.
 These smells are the result of the terpenes present in the strain and offer a number of wellness benefits beyond their pleasing aromas.